 Manuscripts should be typewritten, double-spaced, on paper 8 1/2 x 11 inches in size, with margins at least 1 inch wide.
 An abstract, double-spaced, must accompany the article.
 It should summarize the main points of the paper in no more than 100 words.
-Authors must supply their professional title, department, and the name of the institutions with which they are affiliated on first page along with the abstract.
+Authors must supply their professional title, department, and the name of the institutions with which they are affiliated on both the title page and the abstract.

 All works cited should be listed separately by author in a double-spaced list at the end of the manuscript.
 Examples:

 Blanchard, Olivier J., and Stanley Fischer.
 (1989).
 Lectures on Macroeconomics.
 Cambridge, MA.: MIT Press.

 Chapter in Book

 Fischer, Stanley.
 (1986).
 "Contracts, Credibility, And Disinflation."
 In Indexing, Inflation, and Economic Policy,pp. 221-245.
 Cambridge, MA: MIT Press.